-The District is governed by a School Board consisting of 7 members.
+The District is governed by a School Board consisting of seven members.
 The Board's powers and duties include the authority to adopt, enforce, and monitor all policies for the management and governance of the District's schools.

-Official action by the Board may only occur at a duly called and legally conducted meeting at which a quorum is physically present.
+Official action by the Board may only occur at a duly called and legally conducted meeting.
+Except as otherwise provided by the Open Meetings Act, a quorum must be physically present at the meeting.